Fundamentals and Practices of Sensing Technologies by Dr.

 for this purpose though it does not possess a high enough resolution for filaments

-a mean fiber diameter13),14), and surface roughness.
-This study reports an
+as fine as a few This study reports an

 optical method for measuring the change in filament diameter during its